 “Non quai thao” and “Non ngua”

 In Vietnam, there are many types of hats that are made from palm or similar leaves.
-In examples, “non quai thao” a flat round hat that is mostly used by women in formal events like festivals or the most popular hat with a conical shape called “non ngua.”
+For example, “non quai thao” a flat round hat that is mostly used by women in formal events like festivals, or the most popular hat with a conical shape called “non ngua.”
 It has a small decoration at the tip of the hat and is used in horse riding.

 Beautiful pattern on “Non bai tho”